-BHONS02 Analyse and evaluate a range of solutions appropriate to aerospace engineering problems, drawn from a broad range of engineering and technology specialities with an ability to adapt theories or methods to solve unfamiliar problems.
+BHONSO2 Analyse and evaluate a range of solutions to Electronics and Telecommunications problems, drawn from a broad-based multidisciplinary engineering and technology specialities with an ability to adapt theories or methods to solve unfamiliar problems.

-BHONS03 Select and apply appropriate mathematical and scientific methods to solve problems in the analysis and synthesis of aerospace engineering systems and products.
+BHONS03 Select and apply appropriate mathematical and scientific methods to solve problems in the analysis and synthesis of Electronics and Telecommunications products and systems.

-BHONS04 Contribute to teamwork effectively and ethically, addressing prominent aerospace concepts, considering also the wider aspects of social, environmental, ethical, commercial, legal, and enterprise issues through the effective management, communication, policy integration, standard-compliance, planning and self-learning.
+BHONS04 Contribute to teamwork effectively and ethically, addressing the prominent Electronics and Telecommunications concepts, considering also the wider aspects of social, environmental, ethical, commercial, legal, and enterprise issues through the effective management, communication, policy integration, standard-compliance, planning and self-learning.

-BHONS05 Select and apply appropriate software packages along with relevant professional codes for design, analysis, and synthesis of aerospace engineering systems to critically reflect and communicate the results with appropriate levels of detail.
+BHONS05 Select and apply appropriate software packages along with relevant professional codes for design, analysis, and synthesis of Electronics and Telecommunications systems to critically reflect and communicate the results with appropriate levels of detail.

-BHONS06 Relate theory and practice to the recognition of processes and products thereby facilitating the efficient realisation of viable aerospace engineering products, systems and processes.
+BHONS06 Relate theory and practice to the recognition of processes and products thereby facilitating the efficient realisation of viable electronics and telecommunications engineering products, systems and processes.